13 min read

 W2 splicer, entry level: $36–$44/hr + benefits.
 Full-time work, no equipment investment, OT available.

 1099 splicer, mid-career: $65–$85/hr on subcontract.
 Own equipment.
-Networking established. $140K–$180K gross annual.
+Networking established.
+Gross annual revenue depends on utilization, downtime, insurance, equipment, taxes, and collections.

 📊 Explore Salary Data